 In a context of water bankruptcy, Agriculture cannot rely on rough estimates or late corrective interventionsWater management becomes a matter of continuous measurement.

-Know the actual irrigation needs, theeffective evapotranspiration, it soil water status and thevegetative trend of crops is no longer a technical exercise, but a necessary condition to avoid consuming further water capital.
+Knowing the real irrigation needs, the actual evapotranspiration, the soil water status and the vegetative progress of the crops is no longer a technical exercise, but a necessary condition to avoid consuming further water capital.

-This applies to fruit growing as well as, above all, to extensive cropping systems and for new production models, such as theagrivoltaic, which promise a coexistence between agricultural and energy production but which must be evaluated in light of the real water constraints.
+This applies to fruit growing as well as, above all, to extensive cropping systems and new production models, such asagrivoltaic, which promise coexistence between agricultural and energy production but which must be evaluated in light of real water constraints.

 Agriculture as part of the solution

-In this framework, theagriculture has a particular responsibility, but also a decisive potential.
+In this context, agriculture has a particular responsibility, but also a decisive potential.

-Reduce waste, improve irrigation efficiency, adapt cultivation practices and base decisions on objective data means contributing not only to business resilience, but also to stability of the territories.
+Reduce waste, improve irrigation efficiency, adapt cultivation practices and base decisions on objective data It means contributing not only to corporate resilience, but also to the stability of local areas.

 Agriculture, in other words, is not just a victim of water bankruptcy: it is one of the places where you can still reverse the trajectory, if you agree to operate within clear limits.